A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM: Parallelization of geometric multigrid

 \subsection{Communication}

 The second factor determining the performance of parallel algorithms, next to load balancing discussed above, is communication overhead.
-Communication is not only much slower than computation, it also consumes more energy, because electrical charges must be transported over fairly long distances.
-We introduced the first-child rule with the express purpose to reduce communication overhead.
+Communication is not only much slower than computation at the granularity of individual instructions, it also consumes more energy, because electrical charges must be transported over fairly long distances.
+We introduced the first-child rule with the express purpose to reduce communication overhead and keep it small compared to the local computations.
 In this section, we set out to demonstrate that this goal was achieved.

 Communication happens in matrix-vector products and in grid transfer operations.
 Both of them apply a linear operator to a global discretization vector.
 The communication overhead in the first case is reduced by partitioning the leaf mesh into subdomains, such that their surface per volume ratio is small.
 Since the surface is of lower dimension, this implies that communication cost tends to zero as the number of cells on each processor grows to infinity.
 For weak scaling, this implies that it remains small compared to local operations, as long as there are sufficiently many cells on each processor.
 Such a partitioning is efficiently achieved by a space filling curve, in our case, the $z$-curve.
 Enumerating the cells along such a curve implies that cells with close indices will typically be close geometrically.
 This approach has been a standard for many years now.